5 Fire Safety Systems To Test In Summer

-Regularly testing and inspections of your fire and life safety systems keeps your building and the people inside protected.
+Regularly testing and inspections of your fire safety systems keeps your building and the people inside protected.
 Several types of systems require warmer temperatures to keep your devices – and wallet – safe.
 Many fire safety systems require water to extinguish and suppress fires, but water and freezing temperatures in winter months don’t mix.
-Testing and inspecting these temperature-sensitive systems/devices from May through September helps prevent expensive freeze breaks and other problems that could arise later in colder months.

 Backflows